 In this paper, we have presented a method for analyzing partially-implemented systems for which some components are written in Ada and others are specified using the realtime temporal logic GIL.
-Our method combines Corbett's method for constructing timed models of Ada tasking programs and the work of Dillon et al. on producing automata from specifications in GIL.
+Our method combines Corbett's method for constructing timed models of Ada tasking programs and Dillon and Yu's method for producing test oracles from specifications in GIL.
 We believe that the basic idea of our method is quite general and that it could be extended to apply to systems in which the fully implemented components were written in a programming language other than Ada and the high-level specifications were given in a specification formalism other than GIL.
 To carry out such an extension, it would be necessary to develop a method for building hybrid automata reflecting the concurrency and timing constructs of the programming language and to produce an algorithm for producing hybrid automata from the specifications.
-Such a project would certainly involve some significant challenges (though the work of Dillon and Ramakrishna [6] might simplify the generation of automata from temporal logic specifications), but there is nothing in our basic approach that limits its applicability to Ada and GIL.
+Such a project would certainly involve some significant challenges (though the work of Dillon and Ramakrishna [10] might simplify the generation of automata from temporal logic specifications), but there is nothing in our basic approach that limits its applicability to Ada and GIL.